VoxML/BabyVW/README.md

 <img width="640" alt="image" src="https://user-images.githubusercontent.com/11696878/153766179-5db11c46-7edd-4d5a-a922-751b5ab9797a.png">

+**Explanation of settable component parameters**
+* Episode Max Attempts: Maximum number of time to attempt stacking before giving up.
+* Use All Attempts: If unchecked, the episode will terminate once the theme object is stacked successfully; otherwise, the agent will make as many attempts as set in `Episode Max Attempts` and not terminate the episode even when successful (the episode only terminates when the max number of attempts is reached, regardless of the result of any individual attempt).
+* Dest Selection Method: `Highest` if the highest object in the scene should be used as the destination object for the next action, `Consistent` if the destination object should be kept constant across all actions (not suitable for more that 2-object scenarios).

 # Training a model

 Using the same Unity settings as above, run `python ddpg.py -b stacker -l cube_stacking_model -t 2000 -m <your model name here> --vector_obs --train -p COG HGT`.
 This will train a model using the provided DDPG policy in the `cube_stacking_model` directory for 2000 timesteps (about 30 minutes on a Mac M1).
 The saved model will have a lot of automatically-generated suffixes attached, such as `0.0,0.0-1000.0,1000.0`, which encode certain parameters of the action space, observation space, and training regime, to help identify the properties of each saved model after the fact.